bediger4000/network-worm-simulator/README.md

 From September, 2003

-The idea was to create an easy-to-use way to check all the assertions the experts made about worms.
+The project is supposed to constitute an easy-to-use way to check all the assertions the experts made about worms.
 If you'll recall, 2003 was about the peak worm year, with "Slammer" in January, XXX, YYY and ZZZ throughout the year.

 Experts crawled out of the woodwork to explain